-Prerequisites: Chem 20; Biol 103 or equivalent 3 hours lecture, 6 hours lab weekly Study of the distribution, structure, and metabolic activities of bacteria, fungi, algae, protozoa and viruses and physical/chemical methods in their control; lab methods in isolation, cultivation and identification of common soil, water and food microbes; principles of disease transmission, prevention, and immunity.
-(2) Transfer credit: UC.
-CSU
+Prerequisites: Chem 20; Biol 103 or equivalent 3 hours lecture, 6 hours lab weekly Study of the distribution, structure, and metabolic activities of bacteria, fungi, identification of common soil. water and food microbes: principles of disease transmission, prevention, and immunity.
+(2)